zidude1234/30_Days_of_Python/Day 22/README.md

 - [Solution on Github](https://github.com/zidude1234/30_Days_of_Python/blob/main/Day%2022/Python%20Syntax/Day22%20Syntax.py)

 ## Objective
-This repository contains the solution for the Day Twenty-One of the "30 Days of Python Challenge"!
+This repository contains the solution for the Day Twenty-Two of the "30 Days of Python Challenge"!
 Thanks @Asabaneh for the excellent Python Content! 👋🏻